 There are also green dots on the map which represent areas where there is planned hydrogen production.
 The map shows a whole series of industrial clusters as well as offshore projects that are being scouted out for the production of Hydrogen.

-There also is a hydrogen pipeline coming down to the Grangemouth area - an industrial cluster.
+There is also a hydrogen pipeline coming down to the Grangemouth area - an industrial cluster.
 On the background of the map, we can see the green and red colours.
 These are CO2 emissions from the European EDGAR programme, and they highlight some of the key industrial clusters.